hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 ```

 ### updatePack:
 Edit settings for a previously registered pack token / NFT pair.
-Note that settings can only be changed if the NFT has 0 circulating supply.
-If there is non-zero circulating supply, then this action will result in an error.
+Note that settings can only be changed if not yet finalized (isFinalized parameter has not been set).
+If the pack settings have already been finalized (turned to read-only), then this action will result in an error.
 * requires active key: yes

 * can be called by: Hive account that created/owns the NFT in question